TlaskalV/iNaturalist-Czech-Republic/README.md

 From the 85 726 verifiable obs (28th Feb 2020) there are **52 022 (60.7%) which made it to research grade** and have GPS coordinates available.
 City challenge 2019 weekend (April) represented top three days (total 4 471 obs, 8.6%) in the Czech observation history.

+In total there are 3 994 different observed species.

 Are you coming to this page later in 2020 and do you wonder what is new among observations?
 Check [iNat page here](https://www.inaturalist.org/observations?place_id=8264)